2010–11 Washington Capitals season: Playoffs

 The Capitals won the Southeast Division title for the fourth consecutive season.
 The Capitals also clinched as the Eastern Conference regular season champions.
 The Capitals played the New York Rangers in the opening round and won 4–1, but were swept by the Tampa Bay Lightning in the Eastern Conference Semifinals.

+The Capitals' Game 4 double overtime victory in the first round over the New York Rangers is currently the longest playoff win in franchise history, lasting 92:36.